mars0i/depniche/agda/doc/NicheNotes.md

 sure)

 **What dunlins are in this environment?**

+(There are multiple dunlins per environment because they all share the same environment "type".)

 This matters because if one dunlin modifies the environment it's in, that can affect the fitness of other dunlins in the same